BayanAlex/portfolio/README.md

 [👉 Source code](https://github.com/BayanAlex/rs-async-race)
 [👉 Deployment](https://bayanalex.github.io/rs-async-race/)
 ##### Description:
+- Practice in DOM, promises, fetch, async/await, JS-animation, ES6 modules, Webpack
-SPA FrontEnd of the own design.
-Pages **Garage** and **Winners**.
-HTML body is fully created using JS DOM.
+- SPA FrontEnd application of own design.
+Adaptive till 500px
+- HTML body is fully created using JS DOM
-Working with cars, race (note: cars can "break" during a race), pagination, winners table is made via provided REST API BackEnd.
+- Working with cars, race, pagination, winners table is made via provided REST API BackEnd
+- Player can create, edit and remove cars
-SVG cars moving animation individually or a race of all cars on the page.
+- Cars can be driven individually or in a race of all cars on the page
-Practice of DOM, promises, fetch, async/await, JS-animation, ES6 modules.
+- Race winner is added to the score table on the *Winners* page
+- Note: cars can suddenly "break" during a race

-`HTML` `SCSS` `JavaScript` `Webpack`
+`HTML` `SCSS` `JavaScript` `Webpack` `Eslint`

 [![LINK](/img/async-race.png)](https://bayanalex.github.io/rs-async-race/)
 </details>